pegasus-isi/pegasus-docker-deploy/README.md

 One example of the aws configuration file would be:

-    [default]
     AWS_ACCESS_KEY_ID=HUA62J283LAMSN8273JH
     AWS_SECRET_ACCESS_KEY=AbAhu8BnHA6hl+lakoehB7H654NnhuLkoP98mNH6
     AWS_DEFAULT_REGION=us-west-2
     AWS_VPC_ID=vpc-dapa44sx

-This file can be found on this repository, named *credentials*.
+This file can be found on this repository, named *aws_config*.
+Note that you must replace the aws access key id and the aws secret access key for your keys.
+Those keys are not valid and they are used just as a example.
 Some other useful aws environment variables are AWS_AMI, AWS_INSTANCE_TYPE and AWS_SSH_USER.
-A full list of the aws enviroment variables and their default values can be found on this [link] (https://docs.docker.com/machine/drivers/aws/)
+A full list of the aws enviroment variables and their default values can be found on this [link] (https://docs.docker.com/machine/drivers/aws/) under "Environment variables" column of the table within the Options section.

 ## Pegasus' docker image builder file